The previous three months were revised up, combined.

 The second graph shows New Home Months of Supply.

-The all-time record high was 12.1 months of supply in January 2009.
-The all-time record low was 3.5 months, most recently in October 2020.
+The all time record was 12.1 months of supply in January 2009.

-This is well above the top of the normal range (about 4 to 6 months of supply is normal).
+This is in the normal range (less than 6 months supply is normal).

-This was above expectations, and sales in the three previous months were revised up, combined.
+This was above expectations of 786 thousand sales SAAR, and sales in the three previous months were revised up, combined.
 I’ll have more later today.